 A RMDOL was derived on a zone basis to mitigate the risk from anchoring from the selected vessel band in order to achieve an overall acceptable risk of 1 failure per 10,000 years.
-The tables below present the RMDOL and associated annual failure probability for the following 6 scenarios:
+The tables below present the RMDOL and associated annual failure probability for the following 10 scenarios:

 - 1. Scenario 1: Protection against vessels in Band A - 2.
 Scenario 2: Protection against vessels in Bands A to B - 3.
 Scenario 3: Protection against vessels in Bands A to C - 4.
 Scenario 4: Protection against vessels in Bands A to D - 5.
 Scenario 5: Protection against vessels in Bands A to E - 6.
-Scenario 6: Selected protection section by section
+Scenario 6: Protection against vessels in Bands A to F - 7.
+Scenario 7: Protection against vessels in Bands A to G - 8.
+Scenario 8: Protection against vessels in Bands A to H - 9.
+Scenario 9: Protection against vessels in Bands A to I - 10.
+Scenario 10: Selected protection section by section

-As can be seen in the provided scenarios, anchoring risk is concentrated in Zone 16, both in terms of vessel traffic density and size of associated vessels.
-This is followed by Zone 1 and Zone 7.
+As can be seen in the provided scenarios, anchoring risk is concentrated in Zone 9, both in terms of vessel traffic density and also size of associated vessels.
+This is followed by Zone 6 and Zone 1.